Cray-HPE/docs-csm/operations/rack_resiliency/ConfigMaps.md

 This ConfigMap contains information such as the status of critical services, zones, and nodes.
 It is populated and used by RRS internally.

-During every monitoring interval, the following things are done.
+During every monitoring interval, the following things are done:

 - For each critical service, the following fields are updated:
+    - `status`: Configured/ Unconfigured/ Partiallyconfigured **Note:**
+        - Configured: All pods are running.
+        - Unconfigured: No pods running.
+        - Partiallyconfigured: Few pods running.
+    - `balanced`: true/ false
+      **Note:**
-    - `status`: Whether the service is configured on the system.
+          - true: service is spread across zones.
-    - `balanced`: Whether the service is spread across the zones.
+          - false: service is not spread across zones (multiple replicas are in same zone).
     - Zone information is updated for:
         - Kubernetes: name and status of nodes.
         - Ceph: name and status of nodes and OSDs.

 ## Viewing ConfigMap